 Washington State Residents

 In January, 2010, Washington State's resale certificate was replaced with a Reseller Permit, issued by the Department of Revenue.
 All resale certificates became invalid, and businesses in Washington State must pay sales tax if they don't have a current, valid Reseller Permit.
+A Reseller Permit is not the same as your UBI or Business License.
 For more information on Reseller Permits, visit the Washington State Department of Revenue's website.

-The WA State reseller permit costs nothing.
+The WA State reseller permit (see sample) costs nothing.
 However, you must register your business before you can get a reseller permit, and there is a small fee to register your business with the Department of Licensing.
 There might be additional fees, depending on your type of business.

 If you don't yet have a reseller permit but can't wait to make your purchases for resale, you can take a "Tax Paid at Source" deduction on your tax return, or request a refund from the Department of Revenue.

 If you have more questions, please contact the Washington State Department of Revenue.